uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 * Installation Help (use Piazza or Office Hours)
 * Homework Questions (use Piazza)

-_PLEASE_ make sure to put "[SDE]" OR "[CS 3140]" at the beginning of the subject line of all emails!
-And please be patient with us in responding.
-We both receive A LOT of email and it's easy to get behind.
+_PLEASE_ be patient with us in responding.
+We receive A LOT of email and it's easy to get behind.
 If there is a time-critical nature to your note, please let us know that as well.